MarcusGrass/MarcusGrass.github.io/pages/projects/StaticPie.md

 it segfaults.

-The purpose of creating `tiny-std` was to avoid `C`, but to get `Rust` to link a binary statically, that flag needs to be passed. `-C target-feature=+crt-static -C relocation-model=pie` does produce a valid binary though, so something about `PIE`-executables created with `tiny-std` fails, in this writeup I'll go into the solution for that.
+The purpose of creating `tiny-std` was to avoid `C`, but to get `Rust` to link a binary statically, that flag needs to be passed. `-C target-feature=+crt-static -C relocation-model=static` does produce a valid binary though.
+The default relocation-model for static binaries is `-C relocation-model=static`, (at least for the target `x86_64-unknown-linux-gnu`) so something about `PIE`-executables created with `tiny-std` fails, in this writeup I'll go into the solution for that.

 ## Static pie linking
 Static pie linking is a combination of two concepts.

-1. Static linking, putting everything in the same place.
+1. [Static linking](https://en.wikipedia.org/wiki/Static_library), putting everything in the same place at compile time.
 As opposed to dynamic linking, where library dependencies can be found and used at runtime.
 Statically linking an executable gives it the property that it can be run on any system that can handle the executable type, i.e. I can start a statically linked elf-executable on any platform that can run elf-executables.
-Whereas a dynamically linked executable will not start if its dynamic dependencies cannot be found at start.
+Whereas a dynamically linked executable will not start if its dynamic dependencies cannot be found at application start.
 2. [Position-independent code](https://en.wikipedia.org/wiki/Position-independent_code) position-independent code
 is able to run properly regardless of where in memory is placed.
-The benefit, as I understand it, is security-related.
+The benefit, as I understand it, is security, and platform compatibility-related.

-When telling `rustc` to create a static pie linked executable through `-C target-feature=+crt-static -C relocation-model=pie` (relocation-model defaults to pie, could be omitted), it creates an elf-executable which has a header that marks it as `DYN`.
+When telling `rustc` to create a static-pie linked executable through `-C target-feature=+crt-static -C relocation-model=pie` (relocation-model defaults to pie, could be omitted), it creates an elf-executable which has a header that marks it as `DYN`.
 Here's what an example `readelf -h` looks like: